gr33nm0nk2802/Cloud-Red-Labs/README.md

 2. If you make changes to the application code under `artifacts/src`.
 Run the following.

+> Note: Please don't use the default credentials.
+Change the password in azure/app.py and the password and secret in aws-app/app.py.

 ```bash
 cd artifacts
 chmod +x build.sh